VictorKMaina/pitch-app/README.md

 $ source virtual/bin/activate
 ```

 Note: Be sure to use your own preferred version of Python.
-You can confirm by running `$ python3 --version`.
+You can confirm by running `$ python3 --version` on your terminal.

 Next, install the dependencies from the `requirements.txt` file.